qflowsystems/docs.qflow.com/docs/using-add-ins/adding-email-chrome-ext.md

 ---
 # Adding an E-mail with Chrome Extension

-Follow the steps below to add an email from within Chrome using the Q-Action GMail Chrome Extension.
+Follow the steps below to add an email from within Chrome using the QAction GMail Chrome Extension.

-If you normally need to be on a VPN to access Q-Action, be sure to get on the VPN.
+If you normally need to be on a VPN to access QAction, be sure to get on the VPN.

 1. Navigate to Gmail and open an email message.
 In the top right-hand corner of the e-mail is a large blue Q icon.
     ![](/assets/images/QActionIcon.png)
     Note that in an e-mail chain, this icon will be displayed at the top of each e-mail.
 This is because the Chrome extension will only add one email from a chain at a time.
 Navigate to the email message you specifically want to add to the system.
 2. Click the Q icon.
-    This opens the Q-Action upload pop-up.
+    This opens the QAction upload pop-up.

 3. Log in to the application.
     The [Email Upload Wizard](docs/using-add-ins/email-upload-wizard) screen opens, where you can select which attachments you want to add as separate documents in the system.